waxb/tf-vm-ans/README.md

 This list contains all the resources this plus any submodules may create.
 When using this module, it may create less resources if you use a submodule.

-This module defines 4 resources.
+This module defines 5 resources.
  - azurerm_managed_disk
  - azurerm_network_interface
  - azurerm_virtual_machine
  - azurerm_virtual_machine_data_disk_attachment
+ - azurerm_public_ip